Manhunt continues for asylum seeker released from prison by mistake

 “We also need an urgent apology from Home Secretary Shabana Mahmood and Justice Secretary David Lammy who have presided over this fiasco.”

-A statement from Essex Police said that it had officers “working to urgently locate and detain him” after he was seen to catch a train at Chelmsford railway station.
+A statement from Essex Police said it had officers “working to urgently locate and detain him” after Kebatu was seen to catch a train at Chelmsford railway station.

 It said: “We were informed by the prison service at 12.57pm today (Friday 24 October) of an error this morning surrounding the release of an individual.